streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Translating the app

-- [x] requires no programming knowledge
+- ☑️ requires no programming knowledge
-- [x] requires no OpenStreetMap knowledge
+- ☑️ requires no OpenStreetMap knowledge

 You can translate StreetComplete at POEditor.
 You can add a translation in your own language or improve other translations.
 Note that manual translations as Pull Requests will not be merged and do not help the project.